 MoviePass is also hoping that cinemas in general can play a part in cutting its costs due to the fact that its users tend to spend more at the concession stand.
 It’s no secret that cinemas make more money from people buying popcorn and soda than they do on movie tickets and, with MoviePass users reportedly spending an average of $13 on food, which is more than twice that of non-MoviePass users, the company could see theater chains cutting it some slack on how much it actually pays for each ticket.

-Not only that, he described the MoviePass business model as suicidal and unsustainable, even while lauding his service to be more user-friendly.
+Not only that, he described the MoviePass business model as unsustainable, even while lauding his service to be more user-friendly.
 And in some ways, he seems to have a point; although Sinemia’s main plan costs more while offering far less movies, it doesn’t put a restriction on the types of shows moviegoers can watch.
 Users can watch any type of movie, whether 2D, 3D, or IMAX.
 On the other hand, MoviePass users can only watch 2D movies.

 In addition, Sinemia offers advance ticketing, meaning that its users can purchase tickets days ahead of going to the movies.
 In comparison, MoviePass users can only buy a ticket through the mobile app when they are within 150 feet of a cinema.